Spring Hunter Pace, Saturday, June 7 →

 (and winning our Best Dressed contest, which we don’t actually have but really should because these ladies look amazing!)

-The Fall Foliage Hunter Pace, our final hunter pace in our 2023 series, will be held on Sunday, October 8th, at Tuckaway Farm and Powder Major’s Farm in Lee, NH.
-This pace is always a rider favorite!
-Register early to secure a spot!
+The Fall Foliage Hunter Pace, our final hunter pace in our series, will be held on Sunday, October 12, at Tuckaway Farm and Powder Major’s Farm in Lee, NH.
+The date is traditionally the Sunday of Columbus Day weekend when the foliage is always spectacular.

 Tuckaway Farm and Powder Major’s Farm together create an incredibly beautiful territory offering a course alongside babbling brooks and working farms, through wooded trails, and across large open riding fields.
 This course offers wonderful views of fall foliage throughout.
 The footing is always great, the jumps are plentiful and of all heights (and gappable, of course), and the fall weather always provides horses and humans with the best riding conditions.